Jenna Morasca: Personal life

 Morasca began dating fellow Survivor champion Ethan Zohn after her victory on Survivor: The Amazon in 2003.
 They lived in Manhattan, though not together.
 In an interview on Rob Has a Podcast, it was revealed that Morasca and Zohn were considered to return in Survivor: South Pacific, after applying for The Amazing Race.
 The couple declined the offer, saying they were not interested in competing against each other.
 In February 2013, Morasca and Zohn confirmed that they had amicably ended their relationship after ten years together.

-On January 25, 2018, Morasca was arrested in Washington, Pennsylvania, and charged with driving under the influence and possession of narcotics paraphernalia.
-According to the police report, Morasca was unconscious while the vehicle was stopped at a stop sign, with the engine still running.
+On January 25, 2018 in Washington, Pennsylvania, Morasca was allegedly arrested for drug possession and driving under the influence.
+Per the police report, Morasca was unconscious while the vehicle was stopped at a stop sign, with the engine still running.
 The person sitting in the vehicle's passenger seat was caught by police putting a plastic baggie with syringes in her purse.
-When paramedics arrived, they administered Naloxone to Morasca, who was physically combative throughout the process, biting a police officer's arm after having been placed in an ambulance.
+When paramedics arrived, they administered naloxone to Morasca, who was physically combative throughout the process, biting a police officer's arm after having been placed in an ambulance.
 In a January 2021 interview, Morasca commented on the reports of the incident, stating, "Don't believe everything you read."
 She later explicitly denied she was arrested or charged, writing on her Instagram, "I'm doing great (and I've NEVER been arrested or got a DUI like a million websites like to say)!
 I had a tough go after my dad died suddenly, but I was able to get myself together and keep moving forward with the help of an incredible support system."